Grapevine cuttings can be propagated as long as you follow some simple instructions

 Grapevines have been around since pre-historic times and became a foraged fruit through the centuries all parts of the plant have been attributed to healing properties and where drinking of pressed grape juice and wine became popular.
 The young grape leaves are used as a popular Greek dish stuffed wrap, filled with meats and rice, herbs, and seasoning.

 There are almost 80 species and over 10’000 varieties, surprisingly, just a few of which are grown commercially for wine production.
+Taking grapevine cuttings ensures survival of named species and cultivars as each rooted cutting will be gentically identical to the parent plant.

 Fields of grapevines are a common sight throughout much of the wine-producing regions of the World, rows of posts and wires support these fast-growing vines that are kept in check by regular pruning, feeding, and watering.